ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Introduction-to-Seaborn.md

 ![](http://robinsones.github.io/images/divergent_color_palette.png)

-#### Seaborn-Specific Plots
+#### Statistically-Minded Plots

 The other great advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
-Most of these can be done by hacking away at matplotlib, but they're not built in and require much more code.
+Most of these can eventually be replicated by hacking away at matplotlib, but they're not built in and require much more code.
 These include [facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html).
+These two plots are two examples of those that take much longer to create with matplotlib; the regression plot does a regression line, confidence interval, and a scatter plot!

 Making plots in seaborn also generally match your intuition for what the syntax would be.
 For example, to make a barchart with confidence intervals, you can run the following code (having loaded the tips dataset with `tips = sns.load_dataset("tips")`):